muzairkhattak/OD-Satellite-iSAID/README.md

 ## Training and Evaluation

 ### Training
-We implement our code as seperate project in detectron2, so first `cd` to the project folder by running the following commad.
+We implement our code as seperate project in detectron2, so first `cd` to the project folder by running the following command.

   ```bash
  $ cd projects/OD_satellite_iSAID/